 Peter operates a German restaurant that mainly serves bratwurst and schnitzel, although I know that some other items are available as well (the web site lists two other types of Wurst).
-Side dishes are available, and there are lunch specials every day where you can get a main item, potato salad, drink, and dessert for a price that makes it hard to resist (also when you taste the food it is hard to resist as well).
+Side dishes are available, and there are daily specials Monday through Saturday.
 Most of what I have tried so far has been because it was the daily special.

 The bakery is similar to Marina’s Bakery on the east side, except here there is a greater selection of breads while Marina’s mostly serves pastries.
 Each of these bakeries gives you a good selection of both, though.

 Peter kept telling me that Friday night is the beer special night (I think it is half price) but I have yet to check it out.
 So far, though, I have found more than enough to keep me interested in coming back.

 Bratwurst is one of the specialties of the restaurant, and it is obvious that Peter takes care in finding a good source and in cooking it the right way.
 The one here is grilled, resulting in an excellent flavor of an already good sausage.
 Sauerkraut is served on top (onions are also available), and all around it is excellent.